ibm-cloud-docs/power-iaas/getting-started-PER.md

 {:create-per-workspace}

 <!-- Q: Does a user gets the option to choose b/w PER or a non-PER workspace? -->
-A PER workspace is same as the non-PER workspace except that the PER workspace will have two additional attributes as follows:
+A PER workspace is same as the non-PER workspace except that the PER workspace does not allow to create any VPN or Cloud Connections.
+Additionally, a PER workspace will have two additional attributes as follows:
 1. Route distinguisher (RD)
 2. Route target (RT)
 <!-- Q: How do I check back that my workspace have these 2 attr? -->